Getting better

 September 2020

-We all have to deal with unpleasant emotions in our day-to-day.
-But have you ever felt that managing your anger was just too hard, and you were having a full-on anxiety or panic attack?
-Strong feelings of sadness and hurt can be overwhelming, making you feel like there’s a veritable tsunami of emotions coming on.
-But if that’s the case, don’t worry; you’re not alone.
+We all have to deal with unpleasant emotions in our daily lives.
+But have you ever felt like you were having a full-on anxiety or panic attack, been overwhelmed by sadness or pain, or felt like you were being swept away by a tsunami of emotions?
+If so, you can rest assured that you’re not alone.

 • The death of a loved one